Hud (1963 film): Release and reception

 Although Hud was conceived as an outwardly charming, but morally repugnant character, audiences, especially young people, found him likable, even admirable.
 Paul Newman said, "We thought [the] last thing people would do was accept Hud as a heroic character ...
 His amorality just went over [the audience's] head; all they saw was this Western, heroic individual".
 Martin Ritt later attributed audience interpretation of the character to the counterculture of the 1960s which "changed the values" of the young audiences who saw Hud as a hero.

+MAD Magazine satirized the film as Hood in its December 1963 issue.

 In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Later evaluation in film guides

 Leonard Maltin's Movie Guide gave Hud four stars out of four.
 Maltin called the film "An excellent story of moral degradation, with impeccable performances by all".
 Steven H. Scheuer's Movies on TV also gave the film four stars out of four; Scheuer called it "a must for movie-drama fans", and said the cast was "superb".
 In Film and Video Guide Leslie Halliwell gave Hud four stars out of four, calling it "unique".
 Allmovie gave Hud five stars out of five, calling the film "a warning shot for the Sixties" and saying that its "generational conflict would prove prescient".
 It praised Howe's cinematography, which gave the film "an authentic Western feel".